yohtonka/fend/project-memory-game/README.md

 To play the game offline on your laptop, you can:

- Clone the project on GitHub by running the following command on Git Bash
+<strong>1.
+Clone the project on GitHub by running the following command on Git Bash</strong>

 ```
 git clone https://github.com/yohtonka/fend.git
 ```

-2. Download the zip file from GitHub
+<strong>2.
+Download the zip file from GitHub</strong>

 On GitHub, go to the project's main repository page: [https://github.com/yohtonka/fend](https://github.com/yohtonka/fend)